Costa Rica Real Estate Information for Buying and Selling

 - Approved by the Health Department.

 - Approved by the Instituto de Vivienda y Urbanismo (INVU) (Housing and Urban Development Department)

-- Costa Rica beaches can not be privately owned.
+- Costa Rican beaches can not be privately owned.
 The first 50 meters (164 ft.) above the mean high tide line is public territory.
 No one can restrict access to a beach or claim a beach is privately owned.
-Exceptions being landholdings in port areas, old land grants or by some agreement made prior to 1973.
+Exceptions are landholdings in port areas, old land grants or by some agreement made prior to 1973.

 - Along 80% to 85% of the coastline, the 150 meters (492 ft.) after the first 50 meters (164 ft.) are called the Maritime Zone.
 And are controlled by the government.
 A foreigner must establish five years of residency to own more than 49% of a lease in this zone.
 Take a careful look at the zoning laws before you start development in any of these areas.

 - Property transfers require the buyer and seller to execute a public deed before a Costa Rican Public Notary.
-Whose concept is different than the one in many other countries.
-Such as the US, Canada or the United Kingdom and is required to formalize all transactions dealing with real estate.
+This concept is different from the one in many other countries, such as the US, Canada or the United Kingdom and is required to formalize all transactions dealing with real estate

-In addition to the performance of a title search.
-When the property is owned by a corporate entity, it is essential to perform a corporate search at the Commercial Section of the public register, since only this step will allow to verify that the entity transferring the property is in good standing as well as that the proposed signatory of the transfer deed has sufficient authority to do so.
+In addition to the performance of a title search, it is essential to perform a corporate search at the commercial section of the pubic register when the property is owned by a corporate entity.
+Only this step will allow you to verify that the entity transferring the property is in good standing as well as that the proposed signatory of the transfer deed has sufficient authority to do so.